 Prior to their arrival, participants attend a one-week, comprehensive introductory course that covers techniques and applications standard in biomedical research.
 The course is offered by the Biotechnology Program at Palm Beach State College, Palm Beach Gardens Campus, and provides students with a foundation of basic skills necessary to succeed in a biomedical research laboratory.
 After the one-week course, students work full time in a UF Scripps laboratory for an eight-week period, Monday through Friday, 40 hours per week.
 Students must arrange for daily transportation.
 UF Scripps does not provide transportation or housing.
 Student interns are awarded a stipend for the eight weeks internship.

 In addition to attending weekly seminars during the summer, students are expected to:

 - Submit a written scientific abstract at the conclusion of the program

 - Make an oral presentation at the conclusion of the program

 Kenan fellowships are awarded on a competitive basis to U.S. citizens or permanent residents who will begin their junior or senior years in a Palm Beach or Martin County high school in the fall of that year.
 All applicants must have a minimum grade point average of 3.0.
 Students must be 16 years or older by the first day of the program.
-Students are required to be available for the entire seven-week duration of the internship.
+Students are required to be available for the entire internship.
 While students of all ethnic and cultural groups are considered and accepted into the program, a special emphasis is placed on identifying and recruiting students who are historically underrepresented in the sciences.

 How to apply